jarends/ppost/README.md

     # emitting in process, which webcontents id equals id
     ppost.toWin 'myEvent', arg0, ...

-    # emitting in all other webcontnts processes, but not my one
+    # emitting in all other webcontents processes, but not in my one
     ppost.toOtherWins 'myEvent', arg0, ...

-    # emitting in all webcontents processes, including my one, but not to main
+    # emitting in all webcontents processes, including my one, but not in main
     ppost.toAllWins 'myEvent', arg0, ...

 ```